Do You Need a Visa to Go to the Philippines?

 - Several passport-sized pictures, signed on front bottom

-- A medical and physical examination report by an authorized physician (including a chest X-ray, lab reports, and a certificate that you are HIV-negative)
+- A medical and physical examination report by an authorized physician (including a chest X-ray, lab reports, and a certificate that the foreigner is HIV-negative)

 - The visa application fee

 Which Kind of Visa Do I need to Go to the Philippines?

-The type of visa to the Philippines you need will depend on the reason(s) of your visit, the length of stay, and your country of citizenship.
+The type of visa to the Philippines one needs will depend on the reason(s) of their visit, the length of stay, and their country of citizenship.

-For short term visits, a great number of nationalities are not required to obtain a visa for stays of up to 30 days.
-Citizens of Taiwan, at this time, are the only ones required to get an electronic visa to travel to the Philippines.
+A great number of nationalities are not required to obtain a visa if they’re staying for no longer than 30 days.
+Citizens of Taiwan, at this time, are the only ones required to get an electronic authorization to travel to the Philippines.

 Philippines Visa Policy